Analysis | Rudy Giuliani torched his credibility for Trump. He’s just the latest to find that wasn’t enough.

 What he did: Few members of Trump’s Cabinet have so deftly navigated standing by Trump without actually, explicitly vouching for his actions.
 Pence has often conveniently faded into the background, but he has also provided Trump cover.
 He took leadership of the coronavirus response and downplayed the resurgence of the virus.
 He also repeatedly heaped praise upon Trump in his public comments in a way few Cabinet members did.

-How it ended: Pence is still vice president, but he goes out on the wrong side of Trump and, more importantly, with Trump having put him in a dangerous situation.
-Trump urged Pence to take an extraordinary and apparently unconstitutional step: to unilaterally decline to accept the electors of states whose results Trump baselessly cast doubt upon.
-Trump even tweeted early amid the violent uprising at the Capitol last week, “Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution.”
+How it ended: Pence is still vice president, but he goes out on the wrong side of Trump and, more importantly, with the president having put him in a dangerous situation.
+Trump urged Pence to take an extraordinary and apparently unconstitutional step: to unilaterally decline to accept the electors of states upon whose results Trump baselessly cast doubt.
+He even tweeted early amid the violent uprising at the Capitol last week, “Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution.”
 For days, Trump didn’t speak to Pence, despite the whole thing having led to Pence being targeted for physical harm.
 And despite the potential harm he faced, Pence has apparently let it lie.

-Attorney General William P. Barr
+Former attorney general William P. Barr

 What he did: He issued a misleading summary of special counsel Robert S. Mueller III’s Russia investigation, pursued one of the most expansive views of executive power in the modern history of the Justice Department, intervened extraordinarily in a number of cases on behalf of Trump’s allies, and even fed into Trump’s baseless claims about nefarious elements being behind racial justice protests and questions about the integrity of mail-in voting.

 How it ended: Despite his earlier comments, Barr declined to validate Trump’s theories about a stolen election and wound up resigning before Christmas.
 Trump invoked Barr just before the storming of the Capitol, suggesting Barr didn’t want to be seen as his “personal attorney.”
-He also criticized Barr in recent weeks for not revealing details of an investigation into Hunter Biden before the election and said he would “do nothing” about such alleged corruption.
+He also criticized Barr in recent weeks for not revealing details of an investigation into Biden’s son Hunter before the election and saying he would “do nothing” about such alleged corruption.

 Georgia Gov. Brian Kemp